mxpv/podsync/docs/how_to_setup_podsync_on_synology_nas.md

 *Written by [@lucasjanin](https://github.com/lucasjanin)*

-This installation podsync on a Synology NAS with SSL and use a standard port 443 It requiere to have a domaine with ddns and SSL Certificate I'm using a ddns from Synolgy with a SSL Certificate.
+This installs `podsync` on a Synology NAS with SSL and port 443 It requiere to have a domaine with ddns and SSL Certificate I'm using a ddns from Synolgy with a SSL Certificate.
 By chance, my provider doesn't block ports 80 and 443.